Use Apprentice mode to train Personalizer without affecting your existing application

 Editorially chosen Content:

 - Add editorial considerations and recommendations as features: Ask your editors what factors influence their choices, and see if you can add those as features in your context and action.
-For example, editors in a media company may highlight content while a certain celebrity is in the news: This knowledge could be added as a Context feature.
+For example, editors in a media company may highlight content when a certain celebrity is often in the news: This knowledge could be added as a Context feature.

 Factors that will improve and accelerate Apprentice Mode